211 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 209 Beacon to the east and 213 Beacon to the west.

 They continued to live at 211 Beacon during the 1910-1911 season, but moved soon thereafter to West Roxbury.
 By 1912, they were living at the Hotel Canterbury (southwest corner of Newbury and Charlesgate West) and in West Roxbury.
 By 1914, they were living at 21 Lime, where they remained until about 1917, when they moved to 51 Hereford.

 On May 29, 1911, 211 Beacon was purchased from J. Warren Merrill by Elizabeth (Eliza) Whitwell (Thomas) Bradlee, the wife of Frederick Josiah Bradlee.
-They previously had lived at 4 West Cedar.
+They previously lived at 4 West Cedar.
+From 1906 to 1909, they had lived in New York City and, before that, at 26 Marlborough.
+A former real estate broker, he was a trust company officer.

 On July 23, 1941, the Provident Institution for Savings in the Town of Boston foreclosed on a mortgage given by J. Warren Merrill which had been assumed by the Bradlees when they purchased the house.